MicroStrategy/embedding-sdk-docs/docs/embed-library-main-page/embed-library-properties.md

 The custom error handler that executes when the error occurs in the initial loading process.
 It's a callback function that contains one parameter, `error`.
 The error object has the property `message`, which contains the detailed error message.

 Whether `errorHandler` is set, the error occured inside the library home page would output an error in the browser console.
-The detailed behavior could be seen in [The overall MicroStrategy Library error behavior in embed case](../add-functionality/error-handling.md#the-overall-microstrategy-library-error-behavior-in-embed-case).
+The detailed behavior could be seen in [The overall Library error behavior in embed case](../add-functionality/error-handling.md#the-overall-library-error-behavior-in-embed-case).

 #### Required?